Your browser is not supported. Please update it.

 A5.
 POWERLINES AND POLES

-If it is known or virtually certain that a player’s ball hit a power line, or any part of a tower or pole supporting a power line, during the play of the 3rd or 4th hole of the Waterloo course, the stroke does not count.
+If it is known or virtually certain that a player’s ball hit a power line, or any part of the pole or other structures, supporting the power lines, during the play of the 3rd or 4th hole of the Waterloo course, the stroke does not count.
 The player MUST play a ball, without penalty, from where the previous stroke was made: Rule 14.6.

 Note 1: Penalty for Playing Ball from a Wrong Place, in Breach of a Local Rule: General Penalty Under Rule 14.7a.